rjm0017/Loki_bot/README.md

 ## Non user-facing features:
 - Determine user's level of permissions, based on if they are a subscriber, owner, follower, or just viewer of the stream this bot is attached to

+These lists are going to grow as more features are scheduled to be added